-EVALUATION OF BIDS BASED ON FUNCTIONALITY AS A CRITERION 12.
+15. EVALUATION OF TENDERS BASED ON FUNCTIONALITY AS A CRITERION

-Bids invited on the basis of functionality as a criterion must be evaluated in two stages - first functionality must be assessed and then in accordance with the 80/20 or 90/10 preference point system.
-The evaluation must be done as follows:
+Tenders invited on the basis of functionality as a criterion must be evaluated in two stages - first functionality must be assessed and then in accordance with the 80/20 or 90/10 preference point systems

-• First stage - Evaluation of functionality
+15.1.
+First stage - Evaluation of functionality